dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 ## The iteration method

-The second argument that is given to \_.find is the iteration method.
+The second argument that is given to \_.find is an iteration method, or some kind of short hand for such a method.
 This method can have three arguments, the first of which is the current element in the collection that is being looked at.
 In addition the second argument is the current index, and the last argument is a reference to the collection that was given.

 ```js
 var result = _.find(['a', 'b', 'c'], function (el, i, col) {